Writing Tasks

 Stateful Tasks¶

 It's possible to tell Cirrus CI that a certain task is stateful and Cirrus CI will use a slightly different scheduling algorithm to minimize chances of such tasks being interrupted.
-Scheduling times of such stateful tasks might be a bit longer then usual.
+Stateful tasks are intended to use low CPU count.
+Scheduling times of such stateful tasks might be a bit longer then usual especially for tasks with high CPU requirements.

-By default, Cirrus CI marks a task as stateful if it's name contain one of the following terms: deploy
+By default, Cirrus CI marks a task as stateful if its name contains one of the following terms: deploy

 , push